-For this week’s update about the major updates eBay is implementing this year, we wanted to address the new return policies that are going to be introduced on June 1st, and talk about the retailers you can work with that offers the same policies as eBay expects from you as sellers on their platform.
+For this week’s update, we will talk about the updates of eBay business policies that they are implementing this year.
+We wanted to address the new return policies that are going to be introduced on June 1st, and talk about the retailers you can work with that offers the same policies as eBay expects from you as sellers on their platform.
 If you don’t know what are we talking about, start here on 2018 eBay seller updates.

 The main part of this update is the fact that starting from June 1st sellers are required to offer 30-day free returns in order to achieve/maintain a top-rated status.
 It also removes the 14-day return option in almost all categories but collectibles & art, cameras & photo and medical, and mobility & disability equipment.

 So, according to the upcoming update, a few of these fields are about to be edited.
 In the second field, stating for how long the return window is open after the item is delivered, the 14-day option will be removed.
 Also, the restocking field will be eliminated and no longer optional, and the additional details field will also get scrapped.

 If you are selling your goods internationally or planning to do so, the update has introduced an important feature offering to use with items offered both locally and internationally, allowing you more flexibility.
 For example, you will be able to offer free returns on domestic purchases and paid returns on international ones.